emilsto/HSL-CityBike-App/README.md

     - [x] The view displays a map with the station's location.
     - [x] The view displays the station's average trip distance
     - [x] The view displays the station's average trip duration
+    - [x] The view is able to filter trips by date
 - [x] The application displays a list of trips.
     - [x] The list is paginated.
     - [x] The list can be searched by trip start and end station.